777arc/PySDR/content/pyqt.rst

     window.show() # Windows are hidden by default app.exec() # Start the event loop

-Try running the above code, you should see a "Starting run()" in the console every 1 second, and the pushbutton should still work (without any delay).
+Try running the above code, you should see a "Starting run()" in the console every 1 second, and the push-button should still work (without any delay).
 Within the worker thread, all we are doing now is a print and a sleep, but soon we will be adding the SDR handling and DSP code to it.

 *************************
 Signals and Slots